Right to Information

 • Resource Exploration and Inventorization System (REIS)

-The MLR programme in the above mentioned thrust areas have been taken up under the umbrella scheme O-SMART include studies such as MEDAS and REIS under O-SMART.
-These activities need to be continued to realize the deliverables/outcomes in the next five years i.e. 2021-26.
-Taking into consideration of the changes in the ecosystems and the interactions, the existing two main stream projects MEDAS and REIS are proposed to be continued during 15th Finance Commission period with a more focussed studies and activities to address the scientific outcomes that are useful and benefit the society.
+The above mentioned thrust areas have been taken up in the MLR programme under the umbrella scheme O-SMART.
+These MEDAS and REIS activities under O-SMART need to be continued to realize the deliverables/outcomes in the next five years i.e. 2021-26.
+Taking into consideration the changes in the ecosystems and the interactions, the existing two main stream projects MEDAS and REIS are proposed to be continued during 15th Finance Commission period with more focussed studies and activities to address the scientific outcomes that are useful and benefit the society.
 Ocean Acidification (OA) effects on the Arabian Sea and Bay of Bengal ecosystems and fishery oceanographic studies in the India marine ecosystem are now included to address the societal and climate change relevant issues on marine living resources.
-The CMLRE components under O-SMART are accordingly restructured to major themes as 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment 3) Marine Ecosystem Dynamics 4) Societal Development.
-The main objective of the major themes are given below, i.
+The CMLRE components under O-SMART have now changed into PRITHVI and are accordingly restructured into major themes as 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment, 3) Marine Ecosystem Dynamics, and 4) Societal Development.
+The main objective of the major themes is given below, i.
 Inventorisation and mapping of marine biodiversity hotspots and species assemblage patterns of Andaman& Nicobar and Lakshadweep Islands ecosystems ii.
 Assessing the fishery resources and habitat suitability of selected meso-pelagic, demersal species and major economically important small pelagic fishes in the Indian EEZ. iii.
 Marine ecosystem processes of Arabian Sea and Bay of Bengal with special emphasis on ocean acidification and its potential impacts on biological dynamics. iv.
 Enhancement of natural stock of marine ornamental fishes in Lakshadweep through hatchery rearing and sea ranching and train coastal and island communities on hatchery rearing of ornamental fishes for their livelihood improvement.
-The CMLRE components under DOM are i.
-Technological innovations for exploration and conservation of deep-sea biodiversity: Inventorization of deep-sea fauna and flora of deep-sea hotspots like sea mounts, capacity building on deep sea taxonomy and genomic studies, development of biodiversity database, bio-prospecting using deep sea genetic material of microbes are some of the major areas to be focused.
+In addition, the CMLRE is carrying out another program named Deep Ocean Mission (DOM).
+The Deep Ocean Mission is a national program launched by the Government of India through the Ministry of Earth Sciences (MoES).
+The mission aims to establish India as a global leader in deep-sea biodiversity research and conservation, fostering sustainable use of marine resources through innovative technologies and data-driven insights, contributing to the Blue Economy and SDG 14 (Life Below Water) for a Viksit Bharat by 2047.
+As only about 5% of the deep ocean has been explored, the mission focuses on utilizing advanced technologies to study deep-sea biodiversity and resources.
+DOM consists of six thematic verticals, one of which is Technological Innovations for Exploration and Conservation of Deep-Sea Biodiversity (Theme/Vertical 3).
+This vertical focuses on exploring and conserving the vast, largely unexplored biodiversity of the deep sea, which holds potential for novel biomolecules and drug discovery.
+CMLRE is the nodal agency for Theme/Vertical 3 it focuses to comprehensively explore, document, and conserve deep-sea fauna in the Northern Indian Ocean within India’s Exclusive Economic Zone (EEZ), emphasizing on the biodiversity hotspots like seamounts, by developing advanced non-invasive technologies, genomic tools, and capacity-building initiatives, ensuring long-term ecological and economic benefits.

 1.1.4 Function and duties